Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: The iMiner Algorithm and Workflow

 \textbf{Pre-training the inhibitor molecule generation}.
-Conceptually, generating molecules using string representation is similar to how text is generated in a natural language processing task.
-Our method starts with a specific {\fontfamily{qcr}\selectfont [Break]} token, and for each molecule, we utilized an RNN that takes in the last token in the string, together with the hidden state from last step to predict a distribution of tokens following the current string.
-In this work a specific variant of the RNN, known as the AWD-LSTM, was used due to its exceptional performance in similar generative tasks (Figure \ref{fig:workflow}A).\cite{Merity2018} The network was pre-trained using supervised-learning (SL) of all molecules from the ChEMBL database to learn the conditional probability distributions of tokens that correspond to drug-like molecules.
+The network was pre-trained using supervised-learning (SL) of all molecules from the ChEMBL database to learn the conditional probability distributions of tokens that correspond to drug-like molecules.
 When our trained generative model is used for generating new molecules, a new token is sampled according to the predicted probabilities, and this new token is concatenated to the input string to sample the next token, until the {\fontfamily{qcr}\selectfont [Break]} token is sampled, in which case a complete molecule has been generated.